TanyaWolff/blueboxes/README.md

 Prerequisite: Install rvm and the ruby interpreter

 Switch to desired ruby version and create a gemset.
 The rails3 gemset is my stepping stone from 2.3.5 to 4.0
-# rvm list
+$ rvm list
 (list should include ruby-1.9.3-p484)
-# rvm use 1.9.3-p484
+$ rvm use 1.9.3-p484
-# rvm gemset create rails3
+$ rvm gemset create rails3

 Add bundler to install the gems and dependencies in the Gemfile.
-# gem install bundler -v '1.0.0'
+$ gem install bundler -v '1.0.0'
-# bundle -v
+$ bundle -v
 (shows I have 1.5.3)
 Go to your project directory where the Gemfile is located.
-# cd ~/blueboxes
+$ cd ~/blueboxes
-# bundle install --without production
+$ bundle install --without production
 (creates .bundle/config so that future calls to bundle install won't require --without production) Note you can alternatively add bundler to Gemfile, but I opted for the simplest Gemfile since adding dependencies upon dependencies grew a huge can of worms.

 Show versions of gems in environment:
-# rvm 1.9.3@rails3 do gem list
+$ rvm 1.9.3@rails3 do gem list
 list includes sqlite3 (1.3.8), sqlite3-ruby (1.3.3), rails (3.2.17)

-# always call rake within bundle context
+Always call rake within bundle context
-rvm exec rake
+$ rvm exec rake

 Gemfiles are nice!
 They allow different projects to run with different ruby versions.